 Not only are they using sight words but they are making predictions based on the spinner and then graphing the sight words.
 It’s a great way to make literacy cross-curricular.

 At the start of each week I add our new poem to our poetry folders for students to use during Daily 5: Read to Self or Read to Someone.
-I also keep the poem projected onto our smartboard so if students are reading the room they can read it or other students can see it from across the room if they are still working on an activity page.
+I also keep the poem projected onto our whiteboard.
+It makes it easier for students who are reading the room and so it can be seen from across the room.

 Usually once a week I put an activity related to our poem in our Daily 5 Word Work station.

 I also print out the poem of the week sentence strips for students to reconstruct the poem.
 Having the poem posted in the room or projected somewhere makes it easy for them to remember the order.
 You could also give them their own copy of the poems in a folder.
-Personally, I try to save paper so I only print out 5 copies of the poem for our partner reading and read to self folders.
+To save paper I only print out 5 copies of the poem for our partner reading and read to self folders.
 Projecting it seems to save paper.

 I enlarge the sentence strips to make it easier for cutting.
 Another idea is to print them onto card stock, laminate and cut out for future use.
 Then you can keep the sentence strips at a literacy station.

-Just in time for Back to School I have a FREEBIE for you!!
+If you would like to try out this resource I have a FREEBIE for you!!
 Click here or the image below: